-I’d just wrapped up a discovery call for what seemed like a dream remote SEO content writing gig.
-The conversation flowed, the rate matched my expectations, and the client seemed like someone I’d actually enjoy working with.
-A few minutes later, an onboarding email landed in my inbox with a neat little PDF attached and a casual instruction: “Just sign here so we can get started.”
+Here’s what happened to me.
+I’d just finished a discovery call for what looked like a dream remote SEO content writing gig.
+The client was easy to talk to, the rate was right, and everything felt like it was finally clicking into place.A few minutes after we hung up, an onboarding email hit my inbox neat PDF attached, casual instruction: ‘Just sign here so we can get started.

 Almost.